Louisville Police Have Quietly Built A Massive Online Monitoring Operation

 Exemption Allowed LMPD Secrecy in Purchase of Monitoring Software

-The four payments to SnapTrends from the Louisville Metro Police Department have ranged from $19,500 to $53,000, according to invoices obtained by WFPL News.
+In Louisville, the LMPD made four payments to SnapTrends each ranging from $19,500 to $53,000, according to invoices obtained by WFPL News.

 Louisville Metro government purchasing policy requires a contract for all purchases regardless of amount, according to an August 2016 internal audit of the city’s procurement policy.
 Purchases exceeding $20,000 are to be made using a Professional Service Contract, the audit states, which must be reviewed by the Metro Council.